 Now that you understand the importance of avoiding free VPNs, it’s time to take a look at your other options.
 Firstly, it’s good to understand that you don’t have to pay a lot to get the protection you need.

-If you want to spend less than a cup of coffee to protect yourself online, here are the top four options we recommend.
+If you want to spend less than a cup of coffee to protect yourself online, here are the top options we recommend.

 - Connect seven devices simultaneously